turingschool-examples/backend_mod_1_prework/day_6/questions.md

   end

   def beg_for_treat
-    "I'm looking as cute as I can.
+    p "I'm looking as cute as I can.
 Please give me a treat." end

   def eat_treat
-    "Thank you!"
+    p "Thank you!"
   end
 end
 ```